NB-Core/modules/README.md

 These modules extend nearly every aspect of the game ranging from administrative helpers to new forest events.
 Copy the desired PHP files (and folders if present) into your game's `modules/` directory and activate them from the game admin panel.

+# Old Dragonprime modules (for legacy display, old versions and may not work, unmaintained)

+The moduels are location in **_old_dragonprime_snapshot**.

+You will find there mostly undocumented modules that were taken from dragonprime as a safety before it went down, some time before.
+This is history.

 ## Repository layout

 Directories group modules by purpose: